Director James Gunn has been reinstated

 You can watch the clip here:

-Despite Disney sacking director James Gunn following historic tweets which were unearthed online, they may still be using his script for the third and final film in the trilogy, according to his brother Sean Gunn.
+Despite Disney’s initial sacking of director James Gunn following historic tweets which were unearthed online, the studio is still using his script for the third and final film in the trilogy, according to his brother Sean Gunn.

 Sean, who plays Kraglin, spoke to Tulsa World, revealing: “I don’t really know yet what’s going on with Guardians 3.
 I know that Disney still wants to make the movie.

 “I know that they have every intention of using the script that my brother wrote.
 Obviously, that was a very unfortunate situation for everybody, most of all him, but I am also somebody who had been preparing to spend half a year making that movie and now that’s up in the air.”

 After Gunn was sacked in 2018, the Guardians of the Galaxy cast issued a joint statement supporting Gunn, with Chris Pratt adding he would “love to see him reinstated as director”.
 Meanwhile, actor Dave Bautista slammed Disney for the sacking.

 Pratt has since reiterated that Gunn’s script is being used.
 “It’s off the chain, it’s so good,” he told MTV News.
 “We’re gonna deliver the movie.
 We’re gonna give the fans what they deserve.
 It’s in the nature of the Guardians Of The Galaxy to get the job done, and that’s what we’re going to do.”